now available for purchase as a paperback & an ebook from Energize, Inc.

 online discussion group civil engineer

 Another resource that may help you to learn more about effective online communications may be the Virtual Volunteering Project's suggestions for accommodations for online volunteers who have learning disabilities or emotional and anxiety disorders.
 Most of these suggestions are fundamental to the successful management of ANY person via e-mail and the Web.
 This information also will help you address the various learning styles and working styles of online volunteers.
-These are part of the Project's suggestions for Working via the Internet with volunteers who have disabilities.

 You may also want to refer your online volunteers (and all staff, actually) to these online Netiquette guides: